-The mission of UTS is to provide a quality theological education for a new generation that will provide leadership in a troubled world.
+The mission of UTS is to provide a quality theological education for a new generation who will provide leadership in a troubled world.

 The value of UTS will be measured by how effective our seminary has been in providing tools for your success in ministry, professional life and interpersonal relationships.
-During your studies, you learned that the path to personal integrity consists of practicing what our Founders call “True Love,” which means forming a meaningful relationship with God and with all human beings.
+During your studies, you will learn that the path to personal integrity consists of practicing what the founders of our seminary call “true love,” which means forming a meaningful relationship with God and all people.

-By manifesting “true love”, we will help to create mutual respect, compassion, peace and harmony, so that the world may become “One Family under God.”
-We hope that you as UTS graduates will become leaders who will work to bring that ideal into reality.
+By manifesting “true love”, we can help to create mutual respect, compassion, peace and harmony, so that the world may become “one family under God.”
+We hope that our students will become leaders who will work to bring that ideal into reality.

-On July 1, 1977, Rev. Moon spoke at the first annual commencement.
-He called it “a day for laying a momentous milestone in God’s history of restoration.”
-Your mission is to carry on UTS’s tradition “to bridge religious and cultural divides.”
+On July 1, 1977, at the first annual commencement, our founder the Rev. Moon called it “a day for laying a momentous milestone in God’s history of restoration.”
+The mission of our alumni (ae) is to carry on UTS’s tradition “to bridge religious and cultural divides.”
 We are the representatives of God who are destined to spread the gospel of love, truth and peace to people throughout the world.

 We are in the midst of fundamental changes in theological education.
 A seminary no longer consists of hallowed halls where students separate themselves from the world, commune with God, study Holy Scripture, and prepare to share our knowledge and insights with congregants.

-We are called to serve, as well as topray and study.
-Your seminary education has been designed to help you apply divine principles in the everyday life of those around you.
+We are called to serve, as well as to pray and study.
+A UTS education has been designed to help you apply divine principles in the everyday life of those around you.
 UTS has sought to prepare you to address the issues that we face in the real world.

 Today’s technology liberates our seminary.
-We are repositioning UTS as an entrepreneurial, urban seminary offering courses in New York City and worldwide through UTS-Online.
-Instead of requiring students to attend classes in a brick-and-mortar building, UTS-Online can go where students live and work.
+UTS is an entrepreneurial, urban seminary offering courses in New York City and worldwide through UTS-Online.

 There are challenges to this method of education, but distance learning is the wave of the future.
-As Father Moon prophesied in the 1990’s, technology has leveled the playing field of education.
-The Internet allows young students worldwide to participate in our rich, on-site learning community here in the world’s greatest city.
+In the 1990s, our founder indicated that technology has leveled the playing field of education.
+The Internet allows young students worldwide to participate in our rich, onsite learning community here in the world’s greatest city.